elpato-dev/OSINT-compass/tour_hosted_version.md

 The alerts will be send out every hour at xx:18 but you can trigger them manually here https://osint-compass-alerter.onrender.com/alert?apikey=mysuperkey .

 You can only alert for lesser than or gretaer than or both but currently the API needs input for both.
 So please input 1 for greater than, if you only want an alert for lesser than.
-Also input -1 for lesser than, if you wnat no alert for lesser than.
+Also input -1 for lesser than, if you want to only alert for greater than.
 In the other field input the desired value.
 Keep in mind that realistic ranges are between -0.3 and 0.3.

 **IMPORTANT: To receive alerts on telegram please start a chat with @osintcompassbot on Telegram.**